xataio/vscode-extension/README.md

 ### Manage Your Databases

-Here are some ways you can interact with Xata from our VS Code extension.

-### Manage Your Databases

 ![create-schema](https://github.com/xataio/vscode-extension/raw/main/doc/create-schema.gif)

 Using this extension, you can create [workspaces](https://docs.xata.io/concepts/workspaces), databases, branches, tables, and columns directly from the sidebar.